Javier-FernandezCarabantes/RNN-DAS/README.md

 Where `files.txt` is the required text file containing the list of event IDs.
 By default, the data `.h5` files should be located in the `data_to_predict` folder.

+The code is designed to implement parallelization to accelerate the computation of signal features.
+This configuration can be adjusted based on the available hardware.
+By default, the process utilizes one-third of the total CPU cores, but this parameter should be modified with caution to prevent system overload.
+Increasing the number of cores reduces computation time.

 To customize additional parameters, use:

 ```bash